Martchus/openQA-helper/README.md

 ```

 ### Useful commands for dealing with HMC managed machines
-The following commmands can be used by connecting to the HMC via SSH (using the same credentials as on the
+The following commands can be used by connecting to the HMC via SSH (using the same credentials as on the
 HMC web UI):

 ```